mohdjun95/video-generator/STREAMLIT_CLOUD_SECRETS.md

 1. ✅ App restarts (check status in Streamlit Cloud)
 2. ✅ Visit your app URL
-3. ✅ See login screen with username/password fields
+3. ✅ See password entry screen
-4. ✅ Enter username and password
+4. ✅ Enter the password
-5. ✅ Successfully log in and see the app
+5. ✅ Successfully access the app

 **If all steps pass, you're done!** 🎉